Donnie Veal: Texas Rangers

 On December 30, 2015, Veal signed a minor league contract with the Texas Rangers organization.
 Veal allowed two runs in an inning of work in spring training and was released by the Rangers on April 6, 2016.

 Coaching career

 On February 3, 2021, Veal was named the rehab pitching coach of the Chicago White Sox for the 2021 season.
+In 2022 and 2023, he was pitching coach for the Triple-A Charlotte Knights.
+Prior to the 2024 season, Veal transferred to the role of assistant pitching coordinator.

 Pitching style

 Veal throws mainly two pitches—a four-seam fastball at 91–94 mph, used to set up a curveball at 77–79 mph.
 He also throws a small amount of changeups to right-handed hitters, as well has a handful of two-seam fastballs.
 As of 10 September 2012, Veal's excellent curve has resulted in most of his strikeouts carries a whiff rate of 49%, as well as a ground ball/fly ball ratio of 7:1.